3 Quick Tips to Take Your Landing Pages Out of the Digital Marketing Dark Ages

 Just about every marketer acknowledges (reluctantly or otherwise) that landing pages are a necessary part of an effective digital marketing campaign and while no one is suggesting that the landing page is dead, in practice, we find that landing pages are becoming less and less appealing to marketers – not to mention their prospects!

 Low conversion rates, operational barriers that make them difficult to create quickly and efficiently, and managing the sheer volume of landing pages that may be in your portfolio are all reasons to fall out of love with them.
-Since I’m a glass-half-full kind of girl, I like to think that the love is not lost entirely and that landing pages simply need to evolve, just like every other aspect of the modern marketing landscape.
+Just like every other aspect of the modern marketing landscape, it’s time for landing pages to evolve, too.

 How We Got Here

-A mere 5 years ago, many companies still weren’t using landing pages as destinations for their content marketing offers, emails and display ads, with the majority of clicks going to corporate home pages, product pages or other existing website pages.
-This approach left visitors to independently navigate a sea of information on a home page, or find their way on some other page which may not have explicitly connected the dots between your ad, email or offer and the action you wanted them to take.
+By linking to a home page instead of a tailored experience, visitors are left to independently navigate a sea of information on a home page, or find their way on some other page which may not have explicitly connected the dots between your ad, email or offer and the action you wanted them to take.
 Marketers quickly figured out that clicks were often wasted unless visitors were sent to a dedicated page which had a laser focus on one specific call to action.

 With the popularity of marketing automation platforms like, Eloqua, Marketo, Pardot and Hubspot, as well as other tools designed to make landing pages easier, we could create more pages, more easily.
 When Sales teams pushed back at the quality of web leads we got better at qualifying and then automating lead qualification with lead scoring.
 A quick search of the Internet will get you a long list of articles with best practices and lists of essential landing page elements for the highest possible conversion.